rjlanari/OOP-techdegree-phrase-hunter/README.md

 # OOP-techdegree-phrase-hunter
  Prase guessing game

-This is a Python project where OOP (Object-Oriented Programming) is used to select a phrase at random, hidden from the player.
+This is a Python project where OOP (Object-Oriented Programming) is used to select a random phrase and hide it from the player.
-A player tries to guess the phrase by inputting individual characters.
+The player guesses the phrase by inputting individual characters.
+I got help by the team of the Treehouse to debug some of the methods used in the game.